 Obama is urging Congress to act immediately on his plan to keep existing tax rates for middle-income Americans while letting those for the top earners rise, even as talks continue on spending cuts and changes to entitlement programs such as Medicare.
 Many Republicans say they are willing to consider higher revenue as long as it’s accompanied by cuts in entitlement programs.

 The president is arguing that, without a deal, consumer confidence may suffer, hurting holiday shopping and the economic recovery.

 “It is something that everyone in Washington agrees must be done, and it is something that the House of Representatives could do today or tomorrow if they so chose, because the Senate has already passed a bill that extends those tax cuts,” White House press secretary Jay Carney said.

 Also in the meeting are Ian Read, chairman and chief executive of Pfizer; Brian Roberts, chairman and chief executive of Comcast Corp.
-(CMCSA); Ed Rust, chairman and chief executive of State Farm Mutual Automobile Insurance Co.; Arne Sorenson, president and chief executive of Marriott International Inc.; Randall Stephenson, chairman and chief executive of AT&T Inc. (T), and Patricia Woertz, president and chief executive of Archer-Daniels Midland Co.
+(CMCSA:US); Ed Rust, chairman and chief executive of State Farm Mutual Automobile Insurance Co.; Arne Sorenson, president and chief executive of Marriott International Inc.; Randall Stephenson, chairman and chief executive of AT&T Inc. (T:US), and Patricia Woertz, president and chief executive of Archer-Daniels Midland Co.